 Attaching to scientific literature the the label of “peer reviewed” is a common practice among usual suspects to lend legitimacy to their pseudoscience and storytelling.

 A prime example is literature related to transgenderism created by the World Professional Association of Transgender Health.
 Once a false body of work is spewed forth, perps and their lugenpresse cronies go to their favorite canard and call skeptics “deniers.”
 They are also supported by liberal grants from other sketchy characters.
-The New Nationalist (TNN) discussed this topic here.
+Winter Watch discussed this topic here.

 Unfortunately, the “peer review” fraud has corrupted a whole body of so-called scientific literature.
-The journal Tumor Biology is retracting 107 research papers after discovering that the authors faked the peer-review process.
+The journal Tumor Biology retracted 107 research papers after discovering that the authors faked the peer-review process.
 This isn’t the journal’s first rodeo.
-Late last year, 58 papers were retracted from seven different journals — and 25 came from Tumor Biology for the same reason.
+In late 2017, 58 papers were retracted from seven different journals — and 25 came from Tumor Biology for the same reason.

 The publisher Springer in August 2015 retracted 64 articles from 10 different subscription journals “after editorial checks spotted fake email addresses, and subsequent internal investigations uncovered fabricated peer-review reports,” according to a statement on its website.
 The retractions came only months after BioMed Central, an open-access publisher also owned by Springer, retracted 43 articles for the same reason.
 This prompted the New England Journal of Medicine to weigh in on what it called the “hacking” of the scientific publishing process.